krakenjs/good-influxdb/README.md

 Server logs, including tags are also recorded as points in the `log` series.

-## Custom Events
+### Custom Events
-Custom events, by default get the `time`, `host`, and `pid` columns.
-Additionally, any other fields are logged as columns into InfluxDB.
-Some types are handled specially, however.
-Primitives are logged as-is, dates are converted to date strings, arrays are logged as comma-separated values, and objects are JSON stringified prior to logging.
+When logging a custom event a series will be created using that event name.
+Additionally, custom events wil automatically get logged with `time`, `host`, and `pid` columns.
+Additionally, any other fields/properties are logged as columns into InfluxDB.
+Some types are handled specially, however: primitives (string, boolean, number) are logged as-is, dates are converted to date strings, arrays are logged as comma-separated values, and objects are JSON stringified prior to logging.